In 2017 I completed a masters degree in Art Practice this website was set up to record my work from 2015 onwards.

-I recently completed a masters degree, coming from a background in video production, publishing then running my own design business for around 12 years.
-I had the idea that I wanted to get involved in public art, but had no portfolio of work to get me started, this is how it began…
+Coming from a background in video production, publishing then running my own design business for around 12 years.
+I had decided that I wanted to get involved in public art, but with a limited portfolio of art work to get me started, this is how it began…

 I set out with the intention to embrace every opportunity offered to me whilst on the MA.
 I was quickly drawn into a number of projects which saw me working as an artist and curator in a variety of community settings.

 Trips abroad to France, Cyprus and the Czech Republic all led me to the same observation, I was using installation as a means to communicate with communities; be that bringing school children together with old folks for tea in biscuits in Arras, France, or creating a trace of a human out of light in an abandoned prison, to open up dialogue with students who had had family held in the Czech prison we were residents artists in.

 It was my luck to volunteer for a week with artist Shaun Caton as part of the Spill Festival, (‘Rainschemes for Insomniacs’) which pushed me further than I imagined into performance art and taught me so much about using art to communicate ideas.

 In my final module my practice encompasses; installation, performance, walk as art and curation.
 I use these methods to investigate the idea of relational aesthetics; projects based on or inspired by human relations in a social context.

 Walking has always been a passion of mine and having worked as a designer of walking trails it was no surprise I was drawn to walking as a method of bringing people together.
 My research has taken me through the rich history of walking artists from Marina Abramović to Richard long, and the social principals of urban activist Jane Jacobs.